-Decisions on membership are made by the PONARS Eurasia Executive Committee, though only a few new members can be admitted each year.
+Decisions on membership are made by the PONARS Eurasia Executive Committee, though only a limited number of new members can be admitted each year.
 Applications should be submitted by September 1 of each year to be considered during the Executive Committee’s only regular meeting, which usually takes place in mid-late September.

 Specific criteria for membership have evolved as the organization itself has evolved.
 Current eligibility considerations include the following requirements.
 Applicants must:

 - Hold a PhD, DPhil, or kandidat nauk degree (or their country’s equivalent);

 - Have a permanent academic base in North America or post-Soviet Eurasia (unfortunately, resource constraints keep us from expanding more broadly), with the exception of people who left a permanent academic base in a post-Soviet country because of Russia’s invasion of Ukraine;

-- Be mainly engaged in academic scholarship (not, for example, government service, journalism, public commentary, or political activism).
+- Be mainly engaged in academic scholarship (not, for example, government service, journalism, public commentary, consulting, or political activism).
 The kind of academic focus PONARS Eurasia seeks is typically reflected by primary employment in a university, academy of science, or research institute;

 - Pursue academic research (a) that has a strong empirical focus on the post-Soviet region and (b) that has important policy implications that could be developed through participation in PONARS Eurasia;

 - Show evidence of scholarly leadership potential in their disciplines as they relate to Russia and post-Soviet Eurasia.
 This is typically evidenced by academic publications (most important) as well as training, international fellowships, and conference participation;

-- Have strong command of written and spoken English.
+- Have a strong command of written and spoken English.

 Applications are especially (though not exclusively) welcomed from individuals who: